jmcollin78/versatile_thermostat/.github/ISSUE_TEMPLATE/issue.md

 <!-- Please do not send an image but a copy / paste of the attributes in yaml format.
 Format this piece of text with the </> button -->

 ## If it is releveant to regulation performance or optimisation some curves are needed
-To have a great curves demonstrating what you think is a problem, please install and configure what is described here: [Even better with Plotly to tune your Thermostat](#even-better-with-plotly-to-tune-your-thermostat)
+To have a great curves demonstrating what you think is a problem, please install and configure what is described here: [Plotly](https://www.versatile-thermostat.org/en/docs/additions/#regulation-curves-with-plotly-to-fine-tune-your-thermostat)

 ## Describe the bug
 A clear and concise description of what the bug is.
+Describe your use case, what you observe and what you expect.

 I'm trying to:
 <!-- complete the description -->